Kurubarapalli

 Kurubarapalli is a village in the Hosur taluk of Krishnagiri district, Tamil Nadu, India.
+A census of 2011, it had a population of 5,354 residents.

+Village code of Kurubarapalli is 643736.

+Geographically, Kurubarapalli is part of a region characterized by its agricultural landscape and proximity to urban centers.
+The village is situated near several other villages, making it part of a tightly-knit rural community.

 Demographics

 The 2011 census recorded 5,354 residents, 2,760 males and 2,594 females.
-There were 742 children aged 0-6, and 502 members of scheduled castes.
+There were 742 children aged 0–6, and 502 members of scheduled castes.
 The literacy rate of 67.22% was lower than the state average of 80.99%.